agfline/tcCoca/README.md

 ```

-Sometimes you want to retrieve timecode from some value other than a frame rate.
+Sometimes you want to retrieve timecode from some value other than a frame number.
 One example is the *sample since midnight* from BWF/WAVE that holds a timecode value with sample accuracy.
 To do so, you can use `tc_set_by_unitValue()` by passing a value and its edit rate as a rational number :

 ```c
 uint64_t value = 4147194251;